Part 1 of TED Radio Hour's The state of fashion

 Another outfit commemorated the Civil War era and featured a huge barbed wire skirt adorned with hot dogs (made popular around that era), and a Civil War-style soldier’s jacket with red and yellow streamers flowing off it, like ketchup and mustard.
 “It's almost grotesque,” Dazzle says.
 “It's like, well, is it ketchup or is it blood that we're talking about the Civil War here?”

-The work is avant garde, but Dazzle says the coupling of the almost ludicrous costumes and the heavy subject material is intentional.
+The work is avant-garde, but Dazzle says the coupling of the almost ludicrous costumes and the heavy subject material is intentional.
 “Humor is good,” Dazzle says.
 “Humor is healing.”

 Maximalism contains multitudes

 Dazzle knows that not everyone wants to dress in garments quite as theatrical as the creations in his workshop.
-But he says that this type of expression is crucial to him.
+But he says this type of expression is crucial to him.
 He argues that his clothing has the power to communicate with people, even to change someone’s life and give them license to express themselves when they might not otherwise.

 “Most people would not leave their homes wearing what I wear,” he says.
 “But I do it because it's shocking.
 It's my language.”